 In other words, the dough is a bit sticky.
 So you'll need to use extra oat flour on your work surface and on your hands and knife (or bench scraper or whatever you use to cut the dough).

 An easier route to take would have been to use full-fat coconut milk for the liquid in these scones, and you can certainly do that if you want to.
 But since many people avoid coconut for various reasons, AND it seems like stores are constantly running out of coconut milk these days, I wanted to find a work-around.
 So we're using almond butter and non-dairy milk instead.

 You can see in the prep photos above how the dough coated the bench scraper (photo on right).
 For easier slicing it helps to wipe off your knife between cuts and/or sprinkle it with oat flour.
 You'll also want to use care when transferring the cut dough to the baking sheet, as it is fairly soft.

 But don't let these tips scare you off!
 It really isn't that tricky.
 I just like to give plenty of pointers in case you're not very comfortable with baking and so that you know what to expect. 🙂

-Because these aren't loaded with saturated fat, they are on the drier side, as scones should be.
-But it's this denser, heartier texture that we really enjoyed!
-There's something satisfying about switching things up when you're used to lighter, fluffier baked goods like muffins or banana bread.
+Since these aren't loaded with saturated fat, they are on the drier side, as scones should be.
+But it's this dense, heartier texture that we really enjoyed!

 I think you'll love the texture and crusty exterior!

 Like a lot of baked goods, scones are best eaten fresh.
-My favorite time to enjoy them is about 5 minutes after they come out of the oven, with a glass of cold, unsweetened vanilla almond milk.
+My favorite time to enjoy them is about 5 minutes after they come out of the oven, with a glass of cold oat milk.